UK antitrust watchdog provisionally clears $1.58 bln UnitedHealth-EMIS deal

-Adds background on the probe in paragraphs 3-4, company comment in paragraph 5

-Aug 11 (Reuters) - Britain's competition regulator said on Friday it has provisionally cleared UnitedHealth Group's UNH.N 1.24 billion pound ($1.58 billion) acquisition of healthcare technology firm EMIS EMISG.L.
+Aug 11 (Reuters) - Britain's competition regulator said on Friday it has provisionally cleared UnitedHealth Group's UNH.N 1.24 billion pounds ($1.58 billion) acquisition of healthcare technology firm EMIS EMISG.L.

-The Competition and Markets Authority (CMA) said it provisionally found no competition concerns in the deal between specialist health care tech and software companies, which provide services to Britain's National Health Service (NHS).
+The Competition and Markets Authority said it provisionally found no competition concerns in the deal between specialist health care tech and software companies which provide services to Britain's NHS.

-Optum UK, part of U.S.-based UnitedHealth, unveiled an offer to acquire EMIS in June last year, to position the combined entity to provide better services to the NHS.

-The CMA launched its initial merger enquiry in January and referred the deal to a deeper probe in March after rejecting UnitedHealth's proposed remedy of divesting some businesses.

 ($1 = 0.7871 pounds)

-(Reporting by Aby Jose Koilparambil and Eva Mathews in Bengaluru; Editing by Dhanya Ann Thoppil)
+(Reporting by Aby Jose Koilparambil in Bengaluru; Editing by Dhanya Ann Thoppil)

 ((abyjose.koilparambil@thomsonreuters.com; +919986528692;))